vesalukkarila/School-group-work-in-Java/README.md

 Unit testing.
 Implementing a program as a team effort.

-### Program
+### Description
 Sisu is web application where students of Tampere University draft their personal study plan and sign up for courses.
-This program fetches and parses JSON data from Sisu API.
-Selected study degree structure is then shown in GUI.
+This implementation fetches and parses JSON data from Sisu API.
+Selected study degree structure is then shown in GUI for viewing.